dvdesolve/l2-multimd/README.md

 ### Gaussian engine
 Currently **l2-multimd** doesn't support Linda + Gaussian bindings so all tasks will be run *exactly on 1 node*, however the number of threads depends on user-supplied config file.
 Because of specific way of setting Gaussian calculations in parallel it's all up to user to prepare config input properly to run on desirable number of CPU cores and GPU cards.
 If `pascal` partition has been requested then both GPUs will be available for Gaussian executables.
 Option `-T|--threads t` is incompatible with this engine.

+### CP2K engine
+CP2K has three versions with different parallelization to be used on supercomputer:
+1. **ssmp** version with OpenMP parallelisaton, which runs only on single node.
+Variables OMP_NUM_THREADS and MKL_NUM_THREADS will be set to number of CPU cores.
+Not recommended for use on multi-node cluster, but can support **CUDA**.
+The main executable binary is `cp2k.ssmp`.
+2. **popt** version with single-threaded MPI parallelisation.
+The script will execute a number of MPI processes equal to number of cores.
+The main executable binary is `cp2k.ssmp`.
+3. **psmp** version, which provides combined MPI and OpenMP parallelisation.
+This version also can be built with **CUDA** support.
+Currently script runs a number of MPI processes equal to total number of cores divided by OMP_NUM_THREADS=MKL_NUM_THREADS=2.
+The main executable binary is `cp2k.psmp`. **Recommended for use on Lomonosov-2 with CUDA support**.
+If `pascal` partition has been requested then both GPUs will be available for CP2K executables.
+Option `-T|--threads t` is not yet compatible with this engine.